Rob Smith,Regional Director

-Shannon Brundle, Administrative Coordinator
+Shannon Brundle, Senior Administrative and Outreach Coordinator

 Growing up in Sequim, WA gave Shannon convenient access to her beloved Olympic National Park.
 The park provided sanctuary and became the place representing home.
 She has recently completed her MS degree in International Development with a focus on renewable energy.
 Working on the degree allowed many opportunities to travel to Central America and visit numerous parks while there.
 The cultural treasure represented by parks is an internationally common sentiment.
 She observes that visiting our National Parks feels a bit like an international holiday as they are the destination of many travelors.
 It is an honor to work to protect the landscapes that represent so much to so many.

 Prior to joining NPCA in December 2012, Shannon worked at Seattle University in Advancement and prior to that developed CLE ‘s for lawyers at Law Seminars.
 She is involved in her community developing a local large scale composting project to reduce green waste streams to landfills and works at the organic farm that serves the food bank.
 She has spent that last 2 summers driving cross country with her family exploring parks along the way.